 After learning about our solar system and all its planets, it’s a good idea to put the size and positions of the planets into perspective.
 This is a fun activity which will help you with exactly that!

-This is a long and dense lesson for the kids, so repeating it often is not only fun but also reinforces all the information.
+This is a long and intense lesson for the kids, so repeating it often is not only fun but also reinforces all the information.
 Check back in periodically on the site because in the next article you can look forward to a couple of additions to our astronomy sets.
-And if you’d like to learn about the moon, check out this article for some fun facts and activities.
+And if you’d like to learn about the moon and other space objects, check out this article and some fun 3-part cards for some fun facts and activities.